Leku2020/OwlArchRepo/pages/index.markdown

 1. Compiles packages from `PKGBUILD` files.
 2. Publishes the generated packages to the GitHub repository.
 3. Builds the documentation using Jekyll.
-4. Generates and updates the `owlArchRepo` package repository.
+4. Generates and updates the `OwlArchRepo` package repository.
 5. Deploys the documentation and packages to GitHub Pages.

 For extended documentation, press [here](actions)